Fluvian/lzkn64/README.md

 LZKN64 (also known as Nagano) is a compression format commonly used in Konami's Nintendo 64 titles.
 This application allows you to compress uncompressed files to LZKN64 files, or decompress LZKN64 files.

+*As of 2023-12-11, the compression algorithm fully matches the one Konami used in their tools, meaning files which have been decompressed and recompressed from the games match the original in the ROM file.
+Huge thanks to **[LiquidCat64](https://github.com/LiquidCat64)** for this!*

 ## Format Documentation

 This format combines a sliding window algorithm with an RLE algorithm.
 There are 3 modes available.